A once-in-a-century global pandemic makes people reconsider what they know and how they operate around airborne viruses.

 To hop from one host to the following, airborne diseases cling to respiratory droplets and dust particles that hang in the air.
 Moving on air currents, these particles can travel through ventilation ducts, doorways, and hallways, making it possible for you to contract an airborne virus without ever coming into contact with the infected individual.

-Even if you enter the room several minutes later, you could still inhale the infected particles lingering in the air or clinging to the walls of the room and become sick.
+Even if you enter the room several minutes later, you could still inhale the infected particles lingering in the air or clinging to the walls of the room and becoming sick.
 This makes proper ventilation and air purification key to preventing the spread of airborne viruses.

 Preventing the Spread of Airborne Viruses